udacity/ud405/1.3.01-Demo-DrawingPoints/README.md

 ## ApplicationListener

 One last thing to understand before we start drawing, where we actually put our code.
-The entry point into your code is a class that implements ApplicationListener.
-I highly reccomend reading the [documentation](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationListener.html) of ApplicationListener, but the best way to learn how it works is to see it in action!
+I highly recommend reading the [documentation](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ApplicationListener.html) of ApplicationListener, but the best way to learn how it works is to see it in action!
 To jump to the appropriate file, just open the TODO pane at the bottom left, and click on the entry that says "Start here to learn more about ApplicationListener and ShapeRenderer".